 Searchbox offers automated updates to help you keep track of changes in your search rank.

 Emails will look like this.
-They include a report of your most competitive keywords, your best keyword, and significant changes in search rank across your products.
+They include a report of your most competitive keywords, your best keyword, and any significant changes in search rank across your products.

-To set up email notifications, go to the Account section on the green left-hand menu.
+To set up email notifications, go to the Account section on the left-hand menu.
 Choose the Notification Settings tab at the top of the page.

 Scroll down all the way to the Searchbox section.
 Here, you enter the emails that will receive notifications.
 You may add multiple addresses using the + button.